MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 ## To set up background posting with job queues
 Job queues are an effective tool to schedule the running of business processes in the background, such as when multiple users are trying to post sales orders, but only one order can be processed at a time.
 Alternatively, you may want to schedule postings for hours when it is convenient for your organization.
 For example, it may make sense in your business to run certain routines when most of the data entry for the day has concluded.

 You can achieve this by setting the job queue up to run various batch-posting reports, such as the **Batch Post Sales Orders**, **Batch Post Sales Invoices**, **Batch Post Sales Return Orders**, and **Batch Post Sales Credit Memos** reports.
-For more information, see the "To create a job queue entry for background sales order posting" section.
+For more information, see [To create a job queue entry for background sales order posting](admin-job-queues-schedule-tasks.md#to-create-a-job-queue-entry-for-batch-posting-of-sales-orders).

 [!INCLUDE[d365fin](includes/d365fin_md.md)] supports background posting for all sales, purchasing, and service documents.